mackep/clean-api-tests/README.md

 # Clean-API-Tests
 Example project illustrating an approach to writing API/component tests in .NET 5.
 Using this approach, all logic within an API can be automatically tested, injecting fakes where appropriate.
-In this specific example, a suite of tests is run against an API using fake authentication as well as fake repositories to avoid any dependency against data storage.
+In this specific example, a suite of tests is run against an API using fake authentication as well as fake repositories to avoid any external dependencies.
 For more details, see the tests under `CleanTestsApiExample\CleanTestsApiExample.Tests\ComponentTests\Tests`.

 ## Prerequisites